opendilab/GoBigger-Challenge-2021/README.md

 ## Try your first submission

-Maybe you are not very familiar with our competition, but don't worry, we provide the simplest case submission!
+Maybe you are not very familiar with our competition but don't worry; we provide the simplest case submission!
 Try the following code to quickly generate a `my_submission.tar.gz` for submission!

 ```
 $ cd submit/submission_example